deltafi/deltafi/deltafi-docs/public/docs/advanced/auto_resume.md

 The more specific the policy, the higher the priority.
 Calculated priority ranges from 5o to 250.
 An `errorSubstring` with at least 11 characters is worth 100; shorter values are worth 50.
-If the `action` is specified, that is worth 150.
+If the `action` is specified, that is worth 100.
-However, if `action` is not included, `flow` and `actionType` are worth 50 each when set.
+However, if `action` is not included,  `actionType` is worth 50 when set.
+If the `flow` is specified, that is worth 50.

 When a resume policy match is found, an automatic resume of the DeltaFile is scheduled.
 The `name` of the resume policy which was applied is recorded in the DeltaFile `nextAutoResumeReason` field.